 Other degrees will be considered, especially if they show evidence of excellent analytical and research skills.

-If you're a graduate from a unrelated subject, you could take a relevant postgraduate qualification but check exactly what employers are looking for first as it may not be needed.
+If you're a graduate from an unrelated subject, you could take a relevant postgraduate qualification but check exactly what employers are looking for first as it may not be needed.
 Search for postgraduate courses in computer science and IT.

 As well as your degree, employers value experience and transferable skills, such as the ability to work in groups, analyse data, use technology and manage projects, which could be related to your studies or extra-curricular activities.

-- a good understanding of information technology.
+- a good understanding of information technology and digital systems

 Find out more about the different kinds of work experience and internships that are available.